Our editorial team consists of extensive expertise and knowledge within the field of political science and more largely in social sciences.

 Johannes Lehtinen (MSSc) is a PhD Researcher at the Faculty of Management and Business in The University of Tampere.
 His PhD thesis focuses on citizen and civil society participation in EU policy making and democratic legitimacy of European integration.
 His other research interests include European integration dynamics, political participation and the economic-, climate- and asylum policies of the EU.

-M. Soc.
-Sc.
-Mattias Lehtinen is a Doctoral Researcher in Practical Philosophy at the University of Helsinki.
-Lehtinen is finishing his doctoral dissertation on the role of political imagination in democracies.
-In addition to examining questions concerning democracy and political imagination, Lehtinen’s interests also involve the study of antidemocratic political movements, populism, the politics of emotions, political culture and democratic self-defense.
+Mattias Lehtinen (DSocSci) is a Postdoctoral Researcher in Practical Philosophy at the University of Helsinki specializing in political theory.
+Lehtinen’s doctoral dissertation was on the role of political imagination in democracies and he is now working on a research project dealing with the crisis of political reason.
+In addition to researching questions concerning political imagination and democracy, Lehtinen’s interests also involve the study of political polarization, antidemocratic political movements, populism, the politics of emotions, political culture and democratic self-defense.

 M.Soc.Sc, MA Laura Parkkinen is a free journalist and researcher, specializing in France and populism.
 Parkkinen worked as a university teacher at the Universite de Sorbonnessa in 2018-2020.
 Her dissertation deals with the language of populism.